retostauffer/python-colorspace/paper.md

 Besides the HCL-based version of 'viridis', _colorspace_ comes with a wide range of color palettes which can be used (and modified if needed).
-Figure \autoref{fig-hcl-palettes} gives an overview of the available palettes.
+\autoref{fig-hcl-palettes} gives an overview of the available palettes.

 ```
 from colorspace import hcl_palettes